Fresh Pesto

 2. Pesto is a perfect way to use up leftover purchased basil or excess from pruning your home-grown or at end of season harvest.
 I have recently started growning basil indoors in an Aerogarden with great success.
 While the company is going out of business, there are similar indoor planters (with UV source and self-watering) available.

-3. Pesto has many uses: in place of tomato sauce on pizza, as a pasta sauce, as a part of bruschetta, and more.
+8. Pesto has many uses: in place of tomato sauce on pizza, as a pasta sauce, as a part of bruschetta, dipping sauce for roasted vegetables, and more.